Post job

 Graduate teaching assistant job in Wilson, NC

-Wilson Community College is seeking to expand our pool of part-time/adjunct faculty for when a job is available to be filled for class instruction.
+Wilson Community College is seeking to expand our pool of part-time/adjunct faculty for when a job is available to be filled for clinical or class instruction.
 These positions may or may not be available at this time; however, after a review of qualifications, applicants may be contacted in the future.
 Part-time/adjunct faculty provide quality, effective instruction in assigned courses on a part-time, temporary basis.
 Only qualified, credentialed applicants will be considered.
-Adjunct/Part-time Instructor teaching English.
-Qualifications: Master's degree in English or a master's degree and 18 graduate hours in English required.
-Three to five years teaching experience and experience with online instruction preferred.
+Adjunct/Part-time Instructor, primarily clinical and as needed in the classroom or simulation lab.
+Hours are on an as needed basis and seeking consistent instructors for weekly needs.
+Education and Experience: Two years of clinical experience as a surgical technologist and an active surgical technology certification (CST) approved through NBSTSA.
 Wilson Community College is an Equal Opportunity Employer.
 In accordance with the ADA, if you require a reasonable accommodation to apply for this position, please notify the Human Resources Office.
 EOE/ADA

 Alamance Community College 4.1company rating